hungvu193/react-native-rasa/README.md

 # ReactNativeRasa
-An simple react native project intergrate with Rasa Open Source with REST.
-Please see more at [Rasa Docs](https://rasa.com/docs/rasa/connectors/your-own-website/#rest-channels).
+An simple react native project intergrates with Rasa Open Source with REST.
+Please see more at [Rasa Rest API](https://rasa.com/docs/rasa/connectors/your-own-website/#rest-channels).

 This project use [react-native-gifted-chat](https://github.com/FaridSafi/react-native-gifted-chat) so you can use all the props from it.